Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 His Workout Principles

-Helmut Strebl started weight training at a small local gym in Austria in his teenage years to compete in different sports and help him deal with bullies.
+Helmut Strebl started weight training at a small local gym in Austria in his teenage years, something we can all relate to.
+His goal was to compete in different sports and help him deal with bullies.

 His training principles are as much about creating the toughest possible workouts as also focusing on mental conditioning.